thread-blue/soc-lab-projects/README.md

 ---

 ## 🧩 Summary
-> The **BlueSteel Systems Lab** is a full hybrid environment for applied security, automation, and cloud research.
+> The **thread-blue Systems Lab** is a full hybrid environment for applied security, automation, and cloud research.
 > It showcases hands-on capability with:
 > - SOC analysis and threat response
 > - Infrastructure as Code (IaC) + Automation